Are you homeschooling your kids? Here are 7 ways to homeschool on a budget. Save money and live frugally while homeschooling.

 Find out from your local library when they have their next sale.
 Libraries often have quarterly, or even yearly, sales where surplus books are sold and the proceeds are used to purchase new releases.

 We often purchase entire series of books for only a few dollars.
 Books that aren’t directly used for homeschool are saved for birthdays and Christmas gifts.
+Cheap books are the perfect way to homeschool on a budget!

 Make sure when you get your books that you also keep your homeschool room organized!